 Green leadership for Sydney’s commercial and public buildings

-- Improve the energy, water and waste efficiency of buildings within the City of Sydney.
+- improve the energy, water and waste efficiency of buildings within our area

 - AMP Capital Investors

 - Colonial First State